 the social determinants of health.
 Ansari Z, Carson NJ, Ackland MJ, Vaughan L,

 Health Surveillance and Evaluation Section, Public Health Group (PHG), Department of Human Services (DHS), Melbourne.

 As we move forward in the new century, epidemiologists and public health practitioners are faced with the challenge of reviewing the current direction of epidemiology and its links with public health.
 This paper presents a public health model of social determinants of health, which provides a framework for testing the causal pathways linking social determinant variables with health care system attributes, disease inducing behaviours and health outcomes.
-This approach provides an improved opportunity to identify and evaluate evidence-based public health interventions, and facilitates stronger links between modern epidemiology and public health practice.
+This approach provides an improved opportunity to identify and evaluate empirical evidence-based public health interventions, and facilitates stronger links between modern epidemiology and public health model practice.